furui ike ya

 Paraphrasing my own remarks made on the character of traditional Shinto sacred artifacts, where I stated that deities can and do ‘live’ in objects, but human beings need space,9 it could be argued that modern times contain bloated egos which enshrine themselves predominantly in and on objects; human beings mostly in space.
 Perhaps it is possible to read from their creations whether and when an architect has made the transition from an egomaniac into a human being who cares about others.
 After the creation of an anthropology of architecture, a need has arisen to lay a foundation for a psychology of architecture.

 Objects, space and place have very different psychological connotations.
 Buildings as objects basically demand attention and admiration, buildings as spaces are invitations to enter, buildings as places are occasions to participate.
-Shin Takamatsu’s Week 1986, Inning 1987 and Syntax 1994, close by on Kitayama-dori, speak ultimately of one subject — the architect himself.
+Shin Takamatsu’s Week 1986 [update: no longer in existence], Inning 1987 and Syntax 1994 [update: no longer in existence], close by on Kitayama-dori, speak ultimately of one subject — the architect himself.
 In his buildings, wherever one looks or whatever one touches, the highly manneristic design or overdesign of Shin Takamatsu is evident; nowhere inside or around his buildings is there any relief, any escape from it.
 In this way, Takamatsu’s buildings give you nothing; they just demand your attention, your energy.

 It is really inadequate to call Ando’s creations minimalist.
 They are minimal in the sense that they are not cluttered with all kinds of pieces of metal, as the buildings on the same street of his contemporary, Takamatsu, tend to be internally and externally.
 Ando’s buildings are full of space, they are full of invitations and chances to enter, the walk around in, and just to be in.